banzaicloud/pipeline/docs/developer.md

 - Make
 - Docker (with Compose)
-- Account on Github
+- Account on Github (optional)
+- Account on Google (optional)

-### GitHub OAuth App setup
+### Authentication setup

-Setup your Pipeline GitHub OAuth application according to [this guide](./github-app.md)
+- Setup your Pipeline GitHub OAuth application according to [this guide](./github-app.md)
+- Setup your Pipeline Google OAuth application according to [this guide](./google-app.md)
+- Use static Email/Password authentication following the example in `config/dex.yml.example` (staticPasswords sections)

 ### Quick start